impostor5875/ColorCoveForkMoment/README.md

 * 2 (Next animation in Offset State)<br/>
 * Space (Play animation in Offset State)<br/>
 * Arrow Keys (Change animation offset in Offset State)<br/>

+## Character List

+* <b>Nicholas</b> - The main business man going to work.
+He looks like he's having a lot of fun.
+* <b>Phil</b> - The main enemy, trying to ruin Nicholas's fun.
+* <b>Speedster</b> - Phil, but supercharged with electricity.
+Goes faster than normal Phil.
+* <b>Faker</b> - Phil, but he tries to blend in more with Nicholas.
+Goes slightly slower since he's using up more energy.

 ## How To Compile
 <i>Note: IF you publish a public modification to this game, you <b>MUST</b> open source it on github & add a link to the source code.</i>